How to Grow Great Tomatoes in Melbourne

 Pruning of tomatoes

 To prune or not to prune… That is the question!
-When we talk about pruning tomatoes we are referring to removing the lateral growth.
+When I talk about pruning tomatoes I am referring to removing the lateral growth.
 The idea being that removing this growth directs energy into other parts of the plant and stops the base of the plant becoming congested.

 I tend to start the season with enthusiastic pruning of lateral growth and focus the plant into growing three or four main stems.
 Once the plant grows larger, pruning out the laterals become a bit of a challenge due to the complexity of the plant and the fast growth rate.
 So midway through the season I usually abandon all pruning and the plants cope just fine with this.